 He came to MIT as a Master of Architecture student to continue working on what he believes to be the forefront for adapting our new technologies to eliminate excess, advance design beyond brittle expressions of passing ideologies, and experiment with environments that explore the origins of material, energy, and assembly.
 Matter is responsive.
 Architecture is not static.
 The best design is effortless, growing, weathering, adapting, and changing.
 As a designer, it is his responsibility to learn from what is right in front of him and reveal the invisible systems at play.

 He is honored to work closely with a diverse group of designers, engineers, craftsmen and women, faculty and professionals to ask the big questions and develop the honest solutions.
 He appreciates that assembling a team is a design problem in itself.
 The balanced organization determines the complementary nature of its behavior.
-As a designer, steeped in the naturalist traditions of Northern California, he always looks forward to the rigorous process of cross-pollinating methods and ideas with the client as part of the team.
+As a designer, steeped in the naturalist traditions of Northern California, he always looks forward to the rigorous process of cross-pollinating methods and ideas with the client the key member of the design team.
 In the end, design is an act of listening.

-He is currently a project manager with Feldman Architecture in San Francisco, an associate researcher with MIT's Urban Risk Lab, principle of the design practice NWP, and previously an Artist in Residence at Autodesk's Pier 9 Workshop.
-He loves the history and innovative atmosphere of San Francisco and finds his focus in the water, on a skateboard, or walking a dog.
+He is currently a project designer and project manager with Feldman Architecture in San Francisco, an associate researcher with MIT's Urban Risk Lab, principle of the design practice NWP, and previously an Artist in Residence at Autodesk's Pier 9 Workshop.
+He loves the history and innovative atmosphere of the Bay Area and finds his focus in the water, on the hills, on a skateboard, and with his heart.